Documenting the American South Logo

 Guion Griffis Johnson, August 19, 1974.
 Interview G-0029-1.

 The Work of a Female Academic at the University of North Carolina, 1923 to 1934: Guion Griffis Johnson was among the first generation of female professional historians and a pioneer of social history.
-For this interview, she discusses the work she did for Dr. Howard Odum of the University of North Carolina Department of Sociology from 1923 until 1934.
-She also describes the research she did for projects on St. Helena's Island and on antebellum North Carolina while working toward her Ph.D.
+In this interview, she discusses the work she did for Dr. Howard Odum of the University of North Carolina sociology department from 1923 until 1934.
+She also describes the research she did on St. Helena's Island and on antebellum North Carolina while working toward her Ph.D.
 She explains how she lost her job at the University of North Carolina in 1930 but continued to work until she and her husband transferred to Baylor College in 1934.

 Interviewee: Guion Griffis Johnson Interviewer: Mary Frederickson, Jacquelyn Hall